Funding Mechanisms Main Page

 NIH is required by the law to notify the funding decisions on the SBIR/STTR applications within 12 months.
 Even though you knew your application was not going to be funded, NIH still needs to send out the notification within 12 months.
 The decision on an earlier application does not influence the funding consideration of later submissions.

-No Cost Extensions may be performed automatically one-time only by the Signing Official (SO) no earlier than 90 days before the end of the project and no later than the end date.
-The SO should follow these steps to request a no cost extension.
+No-Cost Extensions may be performed automatically one-time by the Signing Official (SO), no earlier than 90 days before the end of the project and no later than the end date.
+The SO should follow these steps from the NIH eRA Commons to request a no-cost extension.

-Note: There can only be one no cost extension through Commons per grant.
+Note: There can only be one no-cost extension through eRA Commons per grant.
 If you have applied previously for an extension for this grant, an Extension link will not be available.
+For the second or third no-cost extension, please visit the NIAMS No-Cost Extensions instructions webpage.

 7. Does the SBIR/STTR program at NIAMS allow clinical trials?